-Deploy web apps
+Deploy web applications

 The Report Feature widget is one of the many out-of-the-box widgets available in the Web AppBuilder for ArcGIS.
-It enables you to automate the collection of visually-detected errors from customers who are leveraging your map services in their apps.
+It enables you to automate the collection of visually-detected errors from customers who are leveraging your map services in their applications.